90+ Trivia Questions and Answers for Valentine’s Day Joy!

 Answer: Bulgaria

-81. In Denmark, it is customary for people to send each other pressed white flowers called?
+81. Question: In Denmark, it is customary for people to send each other pressed white flowers called?

 Answer: Snowdrops